 The Adders come with an American Defense Recon QD mount included, and all of the Adders record video AND audio.
 The Adders are built with dual 15-hour internal rechargeable batteries, but also have provision for an external CR123 battery that gives you another 1-1.5 hours of emergency battery life to finish out your hunt.

-AGM offers a full 5-year warranty on their products, which is a good bit more than you get with the super-cheap (and we’d say “garbage-level”) thermal scopes that aren’t really up to the task of real hunting or tactical use.
+AGM offers a full 5-year warranty on their products, which is a good bit more than you get with super-cheap thermal scopes that aren’t really up to the task of real hunting or tactical use.
 AGM is known for good customer service as well.

 AGM Global Vision Rattler and Varmint